Enderlogic/SpaMV/README.md

 ## Tutorial

-We provide two jupyter notebooks (Tutorial_simulation.ipynb and Tutorial_realworld.ipynb) to reproduce the results in our paper.
-Before you run them, please make sure that you have downloaded the simulated data and/or real-world data from our Zenodo repositoy.
+We provide two Jupyter notebooks (Tutorial_simulation.ipynb and Tutorial_realworld.ipynb) to reproduce the results in our paper.
+Before you run them, please make sure that you have downloaded the simulated data and/or real-world data from our Zenodo repository.